plotly/plotly.github.io/_posts/2015-03-30-chi-square-test.md

 imageurl: /static/images/chi-square/thum-chi-square.png
 state: active
 tags: classroom statistical
-meta_description: A step by step tutorial on Chi-Square tests.
-Make a graph online and for free with Plotly
+meta_description: The chi-squared test is a statistical hypothesis test that provides a quantitative method to compare observed frequencies with expected frequencies.
+In this step by step tutorial, learn to use Plotly's chi-square test calculator.
 ---

 #Chi-Square Test